JackGrylls/Jackgryllsium/README.md

 - The game should still feel more or less vanilla

 ## Feature List
+- 3D Mace weapon model when in hand
 - Tweaked armour & armour trims
 - Arrows on hoppers to indicate direction
 - Tidier redstone dust